Download the all-new Republic app:

 Advertisement

-Milos Vystrcil ended his speech that underscored shared democratic values by proclaiming in Mandarin "I am Taiwanese," a throwback to former United States President John F. Kennedy's famed 1963 anti-communist speech in a n-divided Berlin in which he declared he was a Berliner. .
+Milos Vystrcil ended his speech that underscored shared democratic values by proclaiming in Mandarin "I am Taiwanese," a throwback to former United States President John F. Kennedy's famed 1963 anti-communist speech in a then-divided Berlin in which he declared he was a Berliner. .

 Advertisement